Cookie Settings

 Clear All Filters

-1-20 of 60 Nyerere National Park 3-day trips, itineraries, holidays, packages & vacations
+1-20 of 72 Nyerere National Park 3-day trips, itineraries, holidays, packages & vacations

-5 Questions About 3-Day Nyerere Safaris
+5 Questions About 3-Day Nyerere (Selous) Safaris

-5 Questions About 3-Day Nyerere Safaris
+5 Questions About 3-Day Nyerere (Selous) Safaris

 Answered by Anthony Ham

-“If you only have 3 days for your Selous tour, I strongly recommend that you travel here by plane.
+“If you only have 3 days for your Nyerere tour, I strongly recommend that you travel here by plane.
 That’s partly because your 3 days on safari includes the day that you will be traveling to the park and another for traveling back.
 If you fly, you have a much better chance of maximizing the time you actually spend inside the park and looking for the animals that you’ve traveled so far to see.
-Flying is more expensive than driving, of course, but the views on your way in and out of the Selous are likely to be a real highlight of your tour.
+Flying is more expensive than driving, of course, but the views on your way in and out of Nyerere are likely to be a real highlight of your tour.
 Coming by plane usually involves flying to the airstrip just outside the park’s eastern Mtemere Gate in a six- to 20-seater aircraft from Dar es Salaam, Kilimanjaro International Airport (in northern Tanzania) or an airstrip in one of the other Tanzanian parks.
-The other option is to travel by road, although it’s a half-day drive to Selous from Dar es Salaam.
+The other option is to travel by road, although it’s a half-day drive to Nyerere from Dar es Salaam.
 If you’re coming from Mikumi National Park, the time you spend on the road will be less; it’s a five- to six-hour drive from Mikumi to Nyerere.”

 1

 “As in so many of Tanzania’s fantastic safari parks, the guided game drive is likely to be the centerpiece of your safari.
 With 1 full day and possibly 2 half days at your disposal while on tour, you can expect to enjoy around four such game drives.
-These involve early morning or late-afternoon excursions in an open-sided 4WD vehicle with a canvas roof and tiered seating.
+These involve early-morning or late-afternoon excursions in an open-sided 4WD vehicle with a canvas roof and tiered seating.
 Your guide and driver will take you to the best wildlife areas and help you look for animals.
 What Nyerere has that no other Tanzanian parks can match is the Rufiji River, which wonderfully combines beautiful views (especially at sunset) with a different perspective on wildlife viewing.
 Look for hippos and crocs, as well as land-based mammals coming down to the water’s edge to drink.”

 2